-During 2015, the number of appeals to the Ohio Supreme Court from decisions of the Ohio Board of Tax Appeals (BTA) declined from historical highs in 2014, but are still significantly above appeals from prior years.
+During 2014, the numbers of appeals to the Ohio Supreme Court from decisions of the Ohio Board of Tax Appeals (BTA) are on pace to almost triple the number of appeals in 2013, which itself was the largest number of appeals in recent history.
 The following are the historic number of appeals filed to the Ohio Supreme Court from a BTA decision:

 Click here to view table.

-While the volume of cases decided by the BTA accounts for some of the increase in appeals, the high amount of appeals in calendar year 2015 still does not account for more than double the appeals to the court from a historical perspective.
+While the volume of cases decided by the BTA accounts for some of the increase in appeals, the difference in the number of decisions issued between 2013 and 2014 is not dramatic enough to account for such an increase in just one year.
 The following are some of the potential additional causes for the increase in appeals:

 - The BTA has been making significant process changes—both as mandated by HB 138 and to internal process flow.
 As part of these changes, the journal entries (i.e., decisions) issued by the BTA have become significantly shorter.
 This was achieved, in part, by limiting or removing some of the standard case citations regarding the BTA’s standard or methods of review.
 This is not a cause of the increase, however.
 These limited decisions often fail to document and explain the depth of analysis performed by the BTA of the evidence provided by the parties and the arguments raised by counsel, which is a concern.
 This is also coupled with efforts by the BTA to shorten hearings.
 The development of the evidentiary record, which may have taken hours for direct and cross-examination of a witness previously, is now done in under an hour.
 When a party believes that the evidence or arguments raised were not adequately addressed, the likelihood of an appeal increases.